epikswagmaster/epikswagmaster/README.md

 <p align="center"> 𓆩INTERESTS𓆪
   <p align="center">
     <sub>
-      animal jam, transformice, creatures of sonaria, ena dream bbq // old music ( rock/metal ) from the 80's-90's, and more niche bands like KMFDM or And One // animation, character design and fursuit making </sub>
+      animal jam, transformice, creatures of sonaria, ena dream bbq, warrior cats // old music ( rock/metal ) from the 80's-90's, and more niche bands like KMFDM or And One // animation, character design and fursuit making </sub>

 <!--